temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 date: 2022-11-08T00:00:00Z
 ---

-All requests made to the Temporal Cluster are [gRPC requests](https://grpc.io/docs/what-is-grpc/core-concepts/#deadlines).
+All requests made to the [Temporal Cluster](/concepts/what-is-a-temporal-cluster) are [gRPC requests](https://grpc.io/docs/what-is-grpc/core-concepts/#deadlines).
 Sometimes, when these requests can't be completed, you'll see this particular error message: `Context: deadline exceeded`.

 `Context: deadline exceeded` is an error that occurs when requests are not completed on time.
 Network interruptions, short timeouts, server overload, and Query errors can cause this error.

-The following sections will discuss the nature of this error, and how to troubleshoot it.
+The following sections will discuss the nature of this error and how to troubleshoot it.

 #### Check your logs